onyx-and-iris/vbantxt/README.md

 ## `Logging`

-The `-log-level` flag allows you to control the verbosity of the application's logging output.
+The `-loglevel` flag allows you to control the verbosity of the application's logging output.

 Acceptable values for this flag are: